lizzymcc/startup/notes.md

 I'm never quite sure what to put in these things

 in flex displays, `justify-content` aligns items on the main axis and `align-items` aligns them on the other axis. `justify-content` options: `flex-start` for beginning, `flex-end` for right side/bottom/end, `center` for center. aso other options but those are the main three i think i particularly want to remember.

+## React notes

+I keep learning cool things but I'm never sure what to write in here about them. idk. react seems cool.
+I get the feeling that this stage of the project might be better suited for One Navbar On All Pages than what I'm doing, but let's try this!